AyushiJ2/Lending-Club-Case-Study/README.md

-# Solution Submitted by : Ayushi Jetwani
+# Solution Submitted by : Ayushi Jetwani and Priayanka Bose
-#                       : Priayanka Bose
 # Lending-Club-Case-Study
 To identify risky loan applicants, thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.